techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 # Walkie Talkie troubleshooting guide

-This article provides guidance for how to troubleshoot common issues that users might encounter when using the Walkie Talkie app in Microsoft Teams.
-Use this information to help identify the source of the issues for more effective troubleshooting and to ensure a smoother communication experience.
+This article provides guidance for troubleshooting common issues that users might encounter when using the Walkie Talkie app in Microsoft Teams.
+Use this information to help address issues for more effective troubleshooting and a smoother communication experience.

 ## Identify issues